thaMilo/BASC_UNIGE/Assignments/THE_LOCKS_ASSIGNMENT/report/THE_LOCKS_REPORT-Milo_Galli_S4793560.md

 }
 ```

-I noticed immediately that right after printing out infos about the program it called the **decode** function on my_super_password before prompting the user to insert it.
+I noticed immediately that the program called the **decode** function on my_super_password before prompting the user to insert the password.
-As hinted by the program
+So right after being prompted as hinted by the program

 ```
 "...If you could only stop time and read the password before it's too late..."
 ```

-Dumping the value of **my_super_password**'s address with gdb right after it was decoded was just enough to get the password
+I dumped the value of **my_super_password**'s address with gdb and that was just enough to get the password

 ```
 (gdb) x/s 0x5656f50c